Objectives of the service

 Energy companies have lots of uncertainty when trying to forecast water availability in Spring when snow melts, because of the difficulty in getting accurate and precise snow data.
 With DeFROST being plugged to their water forecasting models, they will reduce this uncertainty having actual data on the amount snow in their catchment areas, bringing efficiency to their energy production processes and reducing their operational costs.

-Based on the combination of satellite, weather and ground data, DeFROST provides daily, observable, homogenous snow cover and snow depth data of all catchment area, to support Energy companies in making hydropower energy more cost effective and remove dependencies with field work or hardware, used for snow data recall.
+Based on the combination of satellite, weather and ground data, DeFROST provides daily, observable, homogenous snow cover and snow depth data of catchment areas, to support Energy companies in making hydropower energy more cost effective and remove dependencies with field work or hardware, used for snow data recall.

 Users and their needs